 Peter Jacobi, The Herald Times, Bloomington Indiana, October 2003.

-Mr. Montilla is a graduate of Indiana University Jacobs School of Music, where he studied with Howard Klug.
-Other notable teachers include Luis Rossi, Eli Eban, James Campbel, Walter Boeykens, Antony Pay and Ricardo Morales.
+Montilla pursued his education at Indiana University Jacobs School of Music, earning a Master Degree and an Artist Diploma under the guidance of Howard Klug.
+Noteworthy teachers include Luis Rossi, Eli Eban, James Campbell, Walter Boeykens, Antony Pay, and Ricardo Morales.

 A former Principal Clarinet of the Simon Bolivar Symphony Orchestra and the Artistic Director of the Caracas Clarinet Quartet, Montilla Moreno is celebrated for his compositions and arrangements, making him a prominent figure in the world of clarinet ensembles.